 The MLD initiative is an ongoing project.
-Patients, families, physicians, researchers, and regulators, help improve the MLD registry.
+Patients, families, physicians, researchers, and regulators continuously help to improve the MLD initiative.
 A timeline with important milestones can be find below.

 In 2019 the feasibility of an international metachromatic leukodystrophy registry and the support for such a registry was explored.
 The Amsterdam Leukodystrophy Center (ALC) of Amsterdam UMC started the initiative.
 This expert center on white matter disorders, such as MLD, already had a national registry for MLD.
 More information about the initiators of the MLD initiative can be found here.